Graduate Diploma in Journalism

 How to apply

 Entry to the programme requires a special application due October 31st, and includes an interview.
-For more information on the process and required forms, see the Journalism Department website.
+For more information on the process and required forms, see how to apply.

 Find out more about how to apply for graduate and postgraduate qualifications.